BIPOC River Stewards

 There are so many ways to learn more about the privilege white people have in outdoor spaces and the environmental community, and what we can do about it.
 Outside Online breaks down the problem of access to the outdoors.
 Range Magazine introduces the idea of "affinity spaces" or identity groups, and how powerful they can be.
 Angela Davis held a conversation on MPR about disparities in Minnesota's outdoor recreation.
 Here's a roundup about racism in birding.
 FMR's equity pages offer more resources on equity in the conservation movement.

 We love meeting new volunteers and being together outdoors!
-Whether through our BIPOC program, our geographic volunteer programs like our Vermillion Stewards, or through our general volunteer events — we hope you find an opportunity to join us.
+Whether through our BIPOC program, our geographic volunteer programs, or through our general volunteer events — we hope you find an opportunity to join us.